Ola-toyosi/snake_game/README.md

 # snake_game
-Just a simple snake game that stores high score to file Created with turtle in Python
+Just a simple snake game that stores high score to file.
+Created with turtle in Python